Yandy Díaz Player Props: Rays vs. Nationals

-On Monday, Yandy Diaz (on the back of going 0-for-4) and the Tampa Bay Rays face the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:05 PM ET.
+After going 0-for-4 in his most recent game, Yandy Diaz and the Tampa Bay Rays take on the Washington Nationals (who will start Chad Kuhl) at 7:05 PM ET on Tuesday.

 Yandy Díaz Game Info & Props vs. the Nationals